 Jak & Daxter: The Precursor Legacy is a more focused and tight execution of a vision than Jak II, as the second game sprawls outward across genres and tones.
 Jak 3 has a more emotionally satisfying (if no less shallow) story than Jak II, as the second game suffers from excessively emo writing for Jak’s character, a disconnect between his city-spanning rampage and his ultimately heroic characterization, and more numerous plot holes.

 But for all that, Jak II remains my favorite game in the series as well as one of my favorite games period.
-Where I’ve just said that The Precursor Legacy is more focused in game design, it is nowhere near as ambitious, atmospherically intriguing, or populated with well-written characters as is Jak II.
-And where I’ve just said that Jak 3 has a slightly superior story, its tone is less focused than either of its predecessors, and its added gun varieties, armor mechanic, and defensive Light Jak abilities clutter the core gameplay with redundancy while drastically and unduly reducing the difficulty of the core gameplay.
+Where I’ve just said that The Precursor Legacy is more focused in game design—it is nowhere near as ambitious, atmospherically intriguing, or populated with well-written characters as is Jak II.
+And where I’ve just said that Jak 3 has a slightly superior story—its tone is less focused than either of its predecessors; its gameplay is more gimmicky due to an overabundance of one-off mechanics and missions that abandon the series staples of on-foot combat and platforming; and its added gun varieties, armor mechanic, and defensive Light Jak abilities clutter the core gameplay with redundancy while drastically and unduly reducing the difficulty of the core gameplay.

-An ambitious vision that outpaced development, a lean and challenging combat system, and a story that’s more about moments of emotional resonance than it is about providing specific concrete character arcs are also features of, you guessed it, Dark Souls.
+Jak II had an ambitious vision that outpaced development, a lean and challenging combat system, and a story that’s more about moments of emotional resonance than it is about providing specific concrete character arcs.
+These are also features of, you guessed it, Dark Souls.
 Both are games where one can sink into the world and really live there for the duration of a play session.
-They share noteworthy similarities in terms of atmosphere, tone, genre, worldbuilding, world design, challenge design, and player freedom—which outstrip the similarities (in just world design and player freedom) that exist between Jak II and GTA.
+They share noteworthy similarities in terms of atmosphere, tone, genre, worldbuilding, world design, challenge design, and player freedom—which outstrip the similarities (in just world design and player freedom) that exist between Jak II and the two preexisting GTA games.

 The many ways in which Jak II and Dark Souls differ are something of a mixed bag, usually reflecting poorly on Jak II.
 But the ways in which they are similar are some of the best aspects of both games, and I will continue to strongly recommend people to check out both going forward.
 Although it really pains me to write it (and it’s a bit of an anachronism, since Jak II came first), in the final evaluation Jak II may truly be ‘the Dark Souls of 3D platformers’ . . . and may even be a bit ‘like Dark Souls—with guns.’